Isaac Roberts: Interest in astronomy

 In 1886 Roberts displayed his first photographs at the Royal Astronomical Society at Liverpool, of which he was president.
 These images showed, for the first time, "the vast extensions of nebulosity in the Pleiades and Orion."

 Advancements

 Astrophotography requires very long exposure times (sometimes an hour or more) to record faint objects on a photographic plate.
 Long exposure could also record objects invisible to the human eye.
-Isaac Roberts developed a technique of "piggyback" astronomical photography, mounting the camera/lens on a larger equatorial mounted telescope that was used as a "guidescope".
+Roberts developed a technique of "piggyback" astronomical photography, mounting the camera/lens on a larger equatorial mounted telescope that was used as a "guidescope".
 The combination kept the camera aimed accurately over the long exposure time as the Earth rotated.